8 Dynamic Activities for 3 Year Olds

-- Stand on the opposite side of the room from your toddler.
+- Stand across the room from your toddler.

-- Talk about the different ways she could move across the room - crawling, walking, marching, running, etc.
+- Demonstrate different locomotor movements - crawling, walking, marching, running, etc.

-- Tell her to think of a way she wants to come across the room to reach you.
+- Tell her to choose the method she wants to use to cross the room to reach you.

-- When she reaches you, greet her a different way each time – give her a hug, a high five, pick her up and spin around, etc.
+- When she reaches you, celebrate her accomplishment a different way each time – give her a hug, a high five, pick her up and spin around, etc.